webcircles-davide/ATM10_Crafty/README.md

 # How to install an ATM10 Server with Crafty Controller
+   ## This was done on Ubuntu Server 24.04
+   If you have any suggestions or additions to add for other platforms, let me know.
    ## Download Neoforge (Version 21.1.73 at the time of writing)
     https://projects.neoforged.net/neoforged/neoforge